Florida Books: The Best Books Set in the Sunshine State

 This novel covers 110 years of Florida history in 400 pages as you watch the vast wilderness of 1858 transition into real estate wealth by 1968.
 You’ll watch the state’s evolution through three generations of the MacIvey family, starting with Tobias, who brought his wife and infant son to the swampy new frontier of Florida to start a new life.
 They start as very poor farmers, but work their way into being cattlemen, also known as Crackers at the time, for the sound of their whip as they rounded up cattle.

 This epic has been voted best Florida book over and over, including honors by the Historical Society.
-The author even won a Nobel Prize for literature.
-Because the book was originally released in 1984, some of the language may be outdated.
-If you’re looking for a bit more recent book, Stiltsville starts in the 1960s and takes you through three generations of a family in Miami over three decades.
+The author was even nominated multiple times for a Nobel Prize for Literature.
+However, because the book was originally released in 1984, some of the language may be outdated.

 Read Around the USA – Books Set in Other States